mathischeap/mifem/README.md

 *mimetic finite element method*

-mifem is a most powerful implementation of the *mimetic spectral element method*.
+mifem is a powerful implementation of the
+*mimetic spectral element method*.
 Currently, no detailed documentation is implemented as the number of users is quite low.